sameergupta914/notes/ReactJS.md

     `npx create-react-app <appname>`
    ` cd <appname>`
    ` npm start`
+- if a error come related to code not found use `npm install --save-dev ajv@^7`

 - To create a component->
     - create a js file and css file, keep first letter of word capital in the name of both files and link css into js file. eg: